raheelahmad/objective-c-style-guide/README.md

 ## Private Properties

 Private properties should be declared in class extensions (anonymous categories) in the implementation file of a class.
-Named categories (such as `NYTPrivate` or `private`) should never be used unless extending another class.

 **For example:**